mnieber/aspiration/README.md

 ## Default callbacks

-The current version of the `Selection` class does not work out of the box, because the caller needs to implement the `validate` callback using `setCallbackMap`.
-To fix this you can specify a default set of callbacks when you add the `@host` decorator:
+The current version of the `Selection` class forces the client to do some work does not work: it needs to implement the `validate` callback using `setCallbackMap`.
+It would be nice to support a default implementation that works out of the box.
+This can be done by specifying a default set of callbacks in the `@host` decorator:

 ```typescript
 // class Selection_select is the same as before